CBD and South East Light Rail: Kingsford

 The Kingsford stop, known as Strachan Street during development, is located on Anzac Parade to the south of the intersection of Strachan Street and Middle Street in Kingsford.
 The stop serves a residential area and a shopping strip on Anzac Parade.
 The design features an island platform.

 Juniors Kingsford

-The Juniors Kingsford stop, originally Nine Ways and known as Kingsford during development, is located on the southern side of the Nine Ways intersection in Kingsford., and at the northern end of Dacey Gardens park in Daceyville.
+The Juniors Kingsford stop is located on the southern side of the Nine Ways intersection in Kingsford.
 The design features two island platforms with the light rail using the two outer platforms and buses using the two inner platforms, providing cross-platform transfers.
 Terminating facilities for trams are located south of the stop.
-In August 2018 TfNSW submitted a proposal with the Geographical Names Board for the stop to be renamed from Nine Ways to Juniors Kingsford, which was approved in January 2019, despite local opposition to the commercialisation of the stop name.
+The station was initially referred to as Nine Ways, after the major Nine Ways road intersection located immediately to the north of the station.
+It was subsequently known as Kingsford during development.
+In August 2018, Transport for NSW submitted a proposal to the Geographical Names Board for the stop to be renamed from Nine Ways to Juniors Kingsford, which was approved in January 2019, despite local opposition to the commercialisation of the stop name.

+The first passenger service on the line in April 2020 departed from the Juniors Kingsford at 5:00am.
+Due to the prioritisation of government aid for the ongoing COVID-19 pandemic, the line was opened quietly.
+Due to the location of Juniors Kingsford station immediately south of Nine Ways, and the light rail line running straight through the intersection, the historic roundabout was replaced with a signalised intersection in 2017.

+Under the Kensington and Kingsford Town Centres Planning Proposal (K2K) published by the Randwick City Council, the light rail station is planned to form the centre of a new civic plaza named the Kingsford Junction Precinct.
+The precinct would act as an extension of the Kingsford town centre, and is planned to be focused around Juniors Kingsford station to ensure the precinct is "highly accessible, well connected and activated".
+It is planned to develop the area with residential, commercial and civic structures clustered around the light rail station so as to "[make] greater use of the public transport network".
+The plan also advocates the inclusion of a metro railway station to be located adjacent to the light rail station, as part of proposed Sydney Metro extensions to Maroubra.